TEXAS LYCEUM FELLOWSHIP

 Joe Eduard Rucker

 Full-time student at the University of Texas at Austin pursuing a Master's in Information Studies and a Master's in Global Policy Studies.
-Research focus on information and technology policy, national security, internet governance, and artificial intelligence.
+Research focuses on information and technology policy, national security, internet governance, and artificial intelligence.
+You can find Joe Eduard's presentation here

 Check out Past Fellows and Policy Briefs here!